Walter of Kirkham

 Walter of Kirkham (died 1260) was a medieval English official who held the positions of Keeper of the Wardrobe, Dean of York, and Bishop of Durham.
-He was elected bishop over Aymer de Valence, 2nd Earl of Pembroke, the brother of King Henry III.
+He was elected bishop over Aymer de Valence (later Bishop of Winchester), the brother of King Henry III.
 As bishop, he was instrumental in the founding of Balliol College in the University of Oxford.

 Early life

 Walter was probably a native of Kirkham, Yorkshire.
 From about January 1224 Walter held the office of Keeper of the Wardrobe jointly with Walter Brackley.
 Brackley was out of office by February 1229, but Walter continued to hold the office until 15 August 1231.
 He held the office again from May 1234 until October 1236.
 The record of office for Kirkham and Brackley from 1224 to 1227 is the first record of the king's Wardrobe to survive.
 The Wardrobe at this time was responsible not only for the household expenses of the king, but also for the expenses of military campaigns and court festivals.
 He held the office of dean of St. Martin's-le-Grand in London by about 1229.
 He was a canon of York Minster before being named Dean of York by 21 June 1232.